-APIA’s Energy Assistance program can provide assistance with fuel and electricity.
+APIA’s Energy Assistance program can provide assistance with home fuel, electricity and water.
 This program is for households with at least one member who is Alaska Native/American Indian, who reside in the APIA service area (see Community List below), and who are income eligible (see Income Eligibility below).